Food-Static-Data/sd/README.md

 ├── src                  # Test files (alternatively `spec` or `tests`) README.md
 ```

-Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
-You'll see something like this:

 We provide compiled JS, as well as compiled and minified JS.